List of Tour de France general classification winners: History

 The Tour de France was established in 1903 by the newspaper L'Auto, in an attempt to increase its sales.
 The first race was won by Frenchman Maurice Garin.
 He won again the next year, but was disqualified after allegations that he had been transported by car or rail arose.
 Henri Cornet became the winner after the dispute was settled; he is the youngest to win the Tour.
 Following the scandals in 1904, the scoring system was changed from being time-based to a point-based system, in which the cyclist who has the fewest points at the end of the race is victorious.
-This system lasted until 1912, when the time-based system was re-introduced.
+This system lasted until 1912, when the time-based system was reintroduced.
 French cyclists were successful in the early Tours; the first non-Frenchman to win the Tour was François Faber of Luxembourg, who won in 1909.

 Belgian riders were more successful before and after the First World War (which suspended the Tour from 1915 to 1918).
 In the 1920s, trade teams dominated the Tour; cyclists such as Nicolas Frantz won the Tour with the Alcyon team.
 However, when Alcyon cyclist Maurice De Waele won the Tour in 1929 while ill, the organisers decided to introduce national teams the following year, to stop team tactics from undermining the race.
 Because of the Second World War, the Tour de France was suspended from 1940 to 1946.

 After the Second World War, no one dominated the Tour until Louison Bobet, who won three consecutive Tours from 1953 to 1955—he was the first person to achieve this feat.
 This was bettered by the French cyclist Jacques Anquetil, who won four successive Tours from 1961 to 1964.
 Anquetil, who also won in 1957, became the first to win five Tours.
 Anquetil's five victories were matched when Belgian cyclist Eddy Merckx won four successive Tours from 1969 to 1972 and the 1974 Tour.
 Merckx is the only person to have won the general, points and king of the mountains classifications in the same Tour.
 He achieved this in 1969, when he won his first Tour.